Camping World Holdings, Inc. (CWH) is primed for evolution with the beta value of 3.54

 Camping World Holdings, Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $16.77 on 02/20/20, with the lowest value was $3.40 for the same time period, recorded on 03/18/20.

-The company’s shares, operating in the sector of consumer cyclical managed to top a trading volume set approximately around 1.4 million for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of consumer cyclical managed to top a trading volume set approximately around 3.43 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 Camping World Holdings, Inc. (CWH) in the eye of market guru’s